Beginner's Guide to Investing in Precious Metals

 By contrast, there is always a large mark-up on jewelry and collectible items.
 This mark-up (or premium) is far above the intrinsic value of the product's metal content.

-Even though antique collectibles and rare jewelry can be investments in certain contexts, they are an entirely different kind of asset from precious metal bullion.
+Even though antique collectibles and rare jewelry can be investments in certain contexts, they are in entirely different kind of asset classes from precious metal bullion.
 For this reason, if an investor is interested in adding gold, silver, platinum, or palladium to their portfolio, then bullion is the proper choice.

 Investing in precious metals is a straightforward process.
 There are nuances that will help you along the way, however.

 Understanding these finer points will save you time and money as an investor.
 We will address them below.

 This concept is often poorly understood by most first-time investors.
 It can lead to confusion and frustration, so let's clear the air.

 Where do metals prices come from?
 They are determined by supply and demand.
 In practice, this boils down to the number of buyers and sellers on financial exchanges where commodities are traded.

 Prices go up when there are more buyers than sellers, and prices go down when there are more sellers than buyers.
 (This is an oversimplification, but the general principle is correct.)

 This means that throughout the day, prices are constantly changing.
 The price of a given metal fluctuates every few seconds, just like the price of a stock.